novak247/codebase_to_text_file/README.md

 # codebase_to_text_file
 Simple script that goes through all files in a directory and subdirectories, and outputs the files with code into one text file with file names and locations.
 The primary use case is easier llm prompting.
+Feel free to add ignored extensions to the existing set.
 ## How to run
 ```bash
 python output_codebase.py path/to/your/codebase -o my_project_combined.txt